feorlen/minio-notes/helm-deploy.md

 ### Create a Cluster

-For testing, if one is not already available:
+For testing, if one is not already available.

+**What is the minimum number of nodes for a viable test?
+Are four workers required?**

 * Create new `kind-config.yaml` with contents from [@cniackz](https://github.com/cniackz/public/wiki/How-to-install-MinIO-Using-Helm-in-Kubernetes#steps)
 * Create the cluster